stashh-labs/stashh-docs/docs/creator/royalties.md

 It is possible to change Royalties after they have been configured if all of the following conditions are met...

-1. The NFT is not listed for sale
+1. The sNFT is not listed for sale
-2. The wallet making the change is the Creator of the NFT
+2. The wallet making the change is the Creator of the sNFT
-3. The wallet making the change is the Owner of the NFT
+3. The wallet making the change is the Owner of the sNFT

-In practice this makes it hard to change the royalty on an NFT after it has been sold.
+In practice this makes it hard to change the royalty on a sNFT after it has been sold.

 ## Off Platform & OTC Sales